google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

 ### Common Issues

-* ***Resources are not READY***
+1. ***Resources are not READY***

-   If a resource instance is not READY due to authentication configuration problem, you are likely to get `PermissionDenied` error for `User not authorized to perform this action` (for Workload Identity, the error might look like `IAM returned 403 Forbidden: The caller does not have permission`).
+   If a resource instance is not READY due to an authentication configuration problem, you are likely to get permission related error for `User not authorized to perform this action` (for Workload Identity, the error might look like `IAM returned 403 Forbidden: The caller does not have permission`).

    This error indicates that the Control Plane may not configure authentication properly.